alexsandrog/Z9M3-Marlin-2.0.6/README.md

 Running on a ZRIB V6 controller card, the ZRIB header file is from the official Zonestar patch that needed to be fixed in some places, as the way marlin names some things has changed, most of the motion configuration is identical to the example of the Marlins repository with all the bells and associates enabled for Z9SM3

+## Standard configuration marlin 2.0.6

+in the comfig folder of this repository

 ## Marlin 2.0.6

 Marlin 2.0.6 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.